Josh Bell Player Props: Marlins vs. Astros

 Josh Bell At The Plate

-- Bell has picked up an RBI in 38.9% of his games this year, with two or more RBI in 10.2% of his games.
-He has also produced three or more runs in two contests.
+- Bell has had an RBI in 43 games this season (39.4%), including 11 multi-RBI outings (10.1%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.